Jan-Sandr/Grafer/README.md

-# Grafer 2.0
+# Grafer
 *Future is bright*
 ## About
-Purpose of this journey is to recode my application **Grafer** which I did as Seminar work in school.
+Purpose of this journey is to recode my application **Grafer-Old** which I did as Seminar work in school.
 ### Language:
 *C#*
 ### Framework: